Ransom Wilson: Education and early career

 Ransom Wilson attended the North Carolina School of the Arts, receiving this high school diploma in 1969, before entering the Bachelor of Music program at The Juilliard School.
 After graduation from Juilliard in 1973, he spent a year in Paris as a private student of Jean-Pierre Rampal.

 In addition to Jean-Pierre Rampal, Wilson's other flute teachers have included Alain Marion, Severino Gazzelloni, Julius Baker, Christian Lardé, Philip Dunigan, and Arthur Lora.

 In 1976 he gave his official debut concert in New York City, with Rampal as his guest artist.
-The New York Times review hailed him as “an exceptional virtuoso, as he has proved before, and his bravura talents served him well… he showed an interesting command of the long melodic line and use of rubato… beautifully phrased… this was great fun.”
+A review in The New York Times described him as “an exceptional virtuoso, as he has proved before, and his bravura talents served him well… he showed an interesting command of the long melodic line and use of rubato… beautifully phrased… this was great fun.”

 An exclusive recording contract with Angel/EMI followed soon thereafter, along with extensive performances all over the world.

 His private conducting studies began with Roger Nierenberg in 1979 and later included James Dixon, Otto-Werner Mueller, and Leonard Bernstein.